1. What is Leadership?

-The mission of Leadership is: “To identify and nurture existing and potential community leaders, increasing their knowledge of the community and community issues while enhancing their individual effectiveness through exposure to leadership characteristics.”
+The Leadership Program identifies, nurtures and connects existing and potential community leaders, increasing their knowledge of the community and community issues while enhancing their individual effectiveness through development of leadership skills.

-The first Class graduated in June 1991.
-The Class of 2016 is our 25th graduating class!
-After twenty five classes, graduates number over 650.
+The first class graduated in June 1991.
+After twenty six classes, graduates number over 700.
 Leadership grads have made impressive contributions in their personal and professional lives, and many have committed to public service.